-Alcohol is the most commonly used and abused drug by underage youth.
-It can have both short- and long-term health, safety and economic consequences for individuals, families and society.
-In 2007, the U.S. Surgeon identified underage drinking as a community (not solely individual) problem in need of community-based solutions, and called on everyone to become involved in addressing the problem.
-Underage alcohol use has been prioritized by the Nebraska Department of Health and Humans Services as a high-risk behavior which needs to be addressed.
-Research has identified evidence-based strategies that communities can implement in order to prevent and reduce underage drinking and its related harms.
+Alcohol is the most commonly used drug among underage youth.
+It can have both short- and long-term health, safety, and economic consequences for individuals, families, and society.
+In 2007, the U.S. Surgeon General identified underage drinking as a significant problem in need of community-based solutions, rather than focusing solely on the individual.
+The report called on everyone to become involved in addressing the problem, which requires a comprehensive approach focused on prevention.
+This guide summarizes the research identifying evidence-based strategies that communities can implement in order to prevent and reduce underage drinking and its related harms.

-- PowerPoint presentation (with blank/removable slide included for user to input local data)
+- PowerPoint Presentation (with slide to input local data)

 - Summary Handout